Not Afraid Anymore - How To Be Sexually Confident?

 True sexual confidence can also prevent you from making some sexual mistakes that can be devastating, including:

-• You were having sex for the wrong reasons.
+• Having sex for the wrong reasons.
 If you lack confidence, you may feel that sex is all you have to offer.

 • Over sexualization.
 If you internalize society’s message that it’s your purpose to be sexually appealing, you may get your self-worth from your sexual performance.

-• You were basing your esteem on external factors.
+• Basing your esteem on external factors.
 If you seek validation from others instead of yourself, you put your self-worth in someone else’s hands.

 What Are Some Books and Resources to Help With Sexual Confidence?